Settings

 | Proxy Checker | All | Proxies from which checkers should be used (choice between all or listing specific ones) |

-Common for all scrapers working over HTTP protocol
+Common for all parsers working over HTTP protocol

 |---|---|---|

-- Line break allows you to choose between Unix and Windows line ending conventions when saving results to a file
+- Line break allows choosing between Unix and Windows line ending variants when saving results to a file

-- Number format - sets how numbers are displayed in the A-Parser interface
+- Number format - sets how to display numbers in the A-Parser interface

 - Template macros